serg123e/packing-bags-forecast/README.md

 Hey there!
 Welcome to our Bag Prediction Project.
 Our aim here is to predict the number of bags needed to pack orders for the next day's delivery.
-We don't have the exact volume of the products, but we do know their categories (like Grocery, Fresh meat, Wine, Deep frozen products, etc.), the quantity, and the weight.
+We don't have the exact volume of the products, but we do know their categories (like Grocery, Fresh meat, Wine, Deep frozen products, etc.), the quantity in standartized Volume Units, and the weight.

 ## Project Overview